MichaelGrupp/evo/README.md

 PyQt5 will give you the enhanced GUI for plot figures from the "*Qt5Agg*" matplotlib backend (otherwise: "*TkAgg*").
 If PyQt5 is already installed when installing this package, it will be used as a default (see `evo_config show`).
 To change the plot backend afterwards, run `evo_config set plot_backend Qt5Agg`.

+If you run into issues with installing tkinter, trying PyQt5 is a good idea.

 **ROS (optional)**

 Some ROS-related features require a ROS installation, see [here](http://www.ros.org/).
 We are testing this package with ROS Noetic and Jazzy.